If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Prepare Water

-Fill a sink or basin with hot water and a few drops of dish soap.
+Fill your basin with hot water and mix in a squirt of dish soap.

 Oxidized Pewter